This Web Page is Memory

 T |

-he occasion when I saw my mother wearing trousers was, for me,
+he occasion when I first noticed my mother wearing trousers was,

-so sensational that it remains imprinted on my brain as almost certainly my
+for me, so sensational that it remains imprinted on my brain as almost

-night early in 1943.
+cold night in April 1943.
 I was not yet

 three years of age.
 The air-raid siren